autoscale-app/node-queue-bullmq/README.md

 ## Usage

-The following `latency` function can be used to determine the latency of the specified queue(s) in FIFO or LIFO mode.
+The following `latency` function can be used to determine the latency of the specified queue(s) in FIFO (default) or LIFO mode.

-The return value of `latency` (number or null) is used in conjunction with one of the [Agent] middleware libraries to make metrics available to [Autoscale.app].
+The return value of `latency` (`number` or `null`) is used in conjunction with the [Agent] package to make metrics available to [Autoscale.app] for the purpose of autoscaling your worker services.

 ```ts
 import { latency } from '@autoscale/queue-bullmq'